bourgeois-radical/ner-4-ml/corpus/README_corpus.txt

-one column? -> good = 23 docs
+one column? = 23 docs

-two columns? -> bad = 27 docs
+two columns = 27 docs

-format:
+name of a doc:
 number_of_the_document_in_the_original_excel_table  +  year  +  scimango_journal_quartile(0-4 or X)  +  number_of_google_scholar_citiations